Large-scale simultaneous inference under dependence: Simultaneous inference via closed testing

 \subsection{The cost of multiplicity adjustment arising from post-hoc inference}

-We now quantify the cost of the post-hoc inference via closed testing by developing a statistic called \emph{coma}, which stands for the \emph{\underline{CO}st of \underline{M}ultiplicity \underline{A}djustment} arising from requiring valid post-hoc inference.
-This statistic is invariant to $\alpha$ by design, and only costs linear time to compute with monotonic local tests.
+In practice, one may be concerned that simultaneity has a large statistical cost (paid in power).
+To address this concern, we propose a novel statistic called \emph{coma}, which stands for the \emph{\underline{CO}st of \underline{M}ultiplicity \underline{A}djustment} arising from requiring valid post-hoc inference.
+The statistic is invariant to the testing level $\alpha$, and only costs linear time to compute.

 To construct \emph{coma} such that it is invariant to test level $\alpha$, we intentionally use the adjusted $p$-value, which is defined as the smallest $\alpha$ under which the test would be rejected.
 Formally, for a certain set $S$ among a series of hypotheses $H_1, \dots, H_m$, denote the adjusted $p$-value based on $S$ using local testing rule $t_{\alpha}$ as